Large spots on the child's body. Diseases that cause spots on a child's body

 • autoimmune diseases.

 Sometimes a rash occurs with diabetes.
-Exanthema has the following distinguishing features:
+Exanthema has the following distinctive features:

 • appears immediately or several hours after contact with the allergen;